-Conversational AI applications are enhancing customer service functions at financial institutions by helping users autonomously manage simple tasks, such as making payments, managing refunds, and tracking transactions.
+Conversational AI applications are enhancing customer service functions at financial institutions by helping users autonomously manage simple tasks, such as making payments ands managing refunds.
 It also aids in fraud detection by identifying anomalies from past experiences, activities, and behaviors.
 In the insurance sector, AI assistants accelerate claims by engaging customers with dynamic conversations.

-Conversational AI is being applied in the healthcare industry to both make it more accessible and improve the patient care experience.
-ASR models are being used for physician dictated notes, capturing physician and patient consultations, and for automatically converting speech to text for clinical-documentation.
+Conversational AI is making healthcare more accessible and improving the patient experience.
+ASR models are being used for transcribing physician notes, capturing physician and patient consultations, and converting speech to text for clinical documentation.
 NLU is being utilized for chatbots that assist patients with selecting the right health insurance plan, onboarding, and appointment scheduling.
 NLU is also used to extract relevant medical information from a large volume of unstructured data to help with medical diagnoses.
-Additionally, text-to-speech models help the elderly and people suffering from reduced vision or learning disabilities by reading medical information from websites, medication leaflets, and other digital content, aloud.
+And TTS models help people with reduced vision or learning disabilities by reading medical information aloud from websites, medication leaflets, and other digital content.

-Chatbots are also commonly used in retail applications to accurately understand customer queries, and generate responses and recommendations.
-AI virtual assistants allow customers to shop online using only their voice, bridging the gap between physical and virtual shopping, and improving efficiencies in store operations.
+Chatbots are commonly used in retail applications to accurately understand customer queries and generate responses and recommendations.
+AI virtual assistants allow customers to shop online using only their voice, bridging the gap between physical and virtual shopping and improving efficiencies in store operations.
 NLP is also used for mining customer feedback and sentiment analysis, leading to higher customer retention rates.